tensorpack/benchmarks/ResNet-Horovod/README.md

 Notes:
 1. MPI does not like fork(), so running `serve-data.py` inside MPI is not a good idea.
+2. To train on small datasets, __you don't need a separate data serving process or zmq__.
+	 You can simply load data inside each training process with its own data loader.
+	 The main motivation to use a separate data loader is to make performance tuning easier.
-2. Remove some MPI arguments if running with plain TCP.
+3. Remove some MPI arguments if running with plain TCP.
    See https://github.com/uber/horovod/blob/master/docs/benchmarks.md for details.
-	 Performance will be bad.
+	 But performance will be bad.

 ```bash
 # Benchmark data speed: